tschuehly/spring-view-component/README.md

 ## What’s a ViewComponent?

 Think of ViewComponents as an evolution of the presenter pattern, inspired by React.

-A ViewComponent is a Spring Bean and HTML template:
+A ViewComponent is a Spring Bean that defines the context for our Template:

 ```kotlin
 // HomeViewComponent.kt